Monday, November 21, 2011

 He never rejects me.

-He accepts me when I reject Him.
+He accepts me even when I reject Him.

 He is faithful in His love toward me.